 My new research lines look into topics such as: the geography of dynamite logistics, the movement of debris from the so-called Spanish American War, and the military occupation of Puerto Rico.

 I teach broadly in the fields of political ecologies, naturecultures, critical military studies, landscape studies, and chemicalized geographies.
+I’ve taught in the past at Cornell University, California College of the Arts, UC Berkeley, and the Polytechnic University of Puerto Rico School of Architecture.

 I’m a co-founder of demilit with Bryan Finoki and Nick Sowers, a landscape arts collective with works exhibited and published in numerous venues.
 Some of my favorites are: a piece about “suspicious packages” for the Harvard Design Magazine; a call to roving criticism for Archis’ Volume; and last but not least, a design fiction about green militarized automation for a defunct Emirati art publication, The State.